manuel12/django-expense-tracker/README.md

 ## Installation

-For installing the Django application clone the repository and run:
+For installing the Django application clone the repository and cd inside the directory

+    cd django-expense-tracker

+And run:

      pipenv install